 We also want it to help generate more interest in women in football as Sheffield and Rotherham are two of the host cities for the Women’s Euros in July 2022.

-It will also feed into the Sheffield Home of Football campaign to promote the significance of Sheffield’s role in the early development of football.
+It also feeds into the Sheffield Home of Football campaign to promote the significance of Sheffield’s role in the early development of football.

-The project is researching the history of women in football in the local area and will talk to a wide range of local women and girls of different ages, backgrounds and nationalities about their relationship with football.
+The project, which is being supported by Sheffield City Council, is researching the history of women in football in the local area and talking to a wide range of local women and girls of different ages, backgrounds and nationalities about their experiences of football.

-A team of creative writers, fans and community footballers working in partnership with Football Unites, Racism Divides (FURD) will produce resources in a variety of media with documentary and creative elements to record the project findings.
+A team of creative writers, fans and community footballers working in partnership with Football Unites, Racism Divides (FURD) is producing resources in a variety of media with documentary and creative elements to record the project findings.
 We plan to launch the resources with an interactive event or events.

-We'd love to hear from women who played football, or were involved in football in another way, in the Shefffield area in the 20th century - particularly in the 1970s or earlier.
+We'd love to hear from women who played football, or were involved in football in another way, in Shefffield or South Yorkshire in the 20th century - particularly in the 1970s or earlier.
 This includes women who were coaches, referees, secretaries, sandwich makers, kit washers or whatever.
-Also please get in touch if you wanted to play but didn't have the opportunity.
+Also please get in touch if you wanted to play but didn't have the opportunity, or if your mum, nanan or other older relative or friend was involved in football.

 The second picture shows a South Yorkshire Ladies Football League Cup Winners medal from 1918 won by Alice Wardle.
 The league was established during the first world war and consisted mainly of teams made up of factory workers, and particularly munitions workers.
 Miss Wardle played for the Barnsley Shell Factory team where she worked as an engineer, machining the shell cases.